openSUSE/news-o-o/_posts/2010-10-27-opensuse-conference-2010-impression.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2010-10-27 23:00:57+00:00
 layout: post
 link: https://news.opensuse.org/2010/10/27/opensuse-conference-2010-impression/
+slug: opensuse-conference-2010-impression
-title: "openSUSE Conference 2010 Impression"
+title: openSUSE Conference 2010 Impression
+wordpress_id: 5301
 categories:
 - Events
 - Project
 ---

 For those who couldn't make it to the actual event, here is a little impression of the openSUSE conference.
-Of course, the many [blogs on planet openSUSE](http://planet.opensuse.org) and the cool special conference section in the latest [openSUSE Weekly News](https://news.opensuse.org/2010/10/25/opensuse-weekly-news-issue-146-is-out/#more-5240) have already given most of you a taste.
+Of course, the many [blogs on planet openSUSE](http://planet.opensuse.org) and the cool special conference section in the latest [openSUSE Weekly News](http://news.opensuse.org/2010/10/25/opensuse-weekly-news-issue-146-is-out/#more-5240) have already given most of you a taste.

 However, there's always more to be had and videos are a great way to share the atmosphere of a conference.
 So without further ado, here is a short video showing the hard work by Cornelius Schumacher and Vincent Untz being criticized by Sirko "gnokii" Kemter, Andrew Wafaa and your humble writer; and some walking around at the conference during the break.